opencog/atomspace/examples/type-system/README.md

 apps Directory
 --------------
-Contains short examples of using the demo dypes.
+Contains short examples of using the demo types.

 The `hello-chem.scm` demos scheme.

+The `chemy-hello.py` demos python.